Dorothy Hewett

-Dorothy Coade Hewett AM (21 May 1923 – 25 August 2002) was an Australian playwright, poet and author, and a romantic feminist icon.
-In writing and in her life, Hewett was an experimenter.
-As her circumstances and beliefs changed, she progressed through different literary styles: modernism, socialist realism, expressionism and avant garde.
+Dorothy Coade Hewett AM (21 May 1923 – 25 August 2002) was an Australian playwright, poet and author.
+She wrote in a number of different literary styles: modernism, socialist realism, expressionism and avant garde.
 She was a member of the Australian Communist Party in the 1950s and 1960s, which informed her work during that period.

-In her lifetime she had 22 plays performed, and she published nine collections of poetry, three novels and many other prose works.
+In her lifetime she had 22 plays performed, and she published nine collections of poetry, three novels and other prose works.
 There have been four anthologies of her poetry.
-She received many awards and has been frequently included in Australian literature syllabuses at schools and universities.
-She was regularly interviewed by the media in her later years, and was often embroiled in controversy, even after her death.